Wiggins' heave banks in, leads Timberwolves past Thunder

 TIP-INS

-Timberwolves: Taj Gibson, who started for the Thunder at the end of last season, had 11 points and 10 rebounds.
-He barely got the ball inbounds on the final play. ...
+Timberwolves: Gibson, who started for the Thunder at the end of last season, had 11 points and 10 rebounds. ...
 Shot 57 percent in the first quarter to lead 28-23. ...
 Minnesota beat Utah at home on Friday. ...
 Jeff Teague scored 19 points and Jimmy Butler added 15.

 Thunder: Adams had eight points on 4-for-5 shooting in the first quarter. ...
-Six Thunder players scored in double figures.
 Raymond Felton and Jerami Grant each scored 12 points.

 UP NEXT: